 How to Identify the Markers of a Scam Caller?

-It's critical to question yourself, "Is this number safe?" when you receive numerous calls from an unknown number.
+It's critical to question yourself, "Is this number safe?" "whose number is this calling me?" when you receive numerous calls from an unknown number.
 Of course, not every call from an unknown number represents danger, and you don't have to be concerned all of the time.

 However, sure apparent red signs indicate you're dealing with someone who is attempting to deceive you.
 These indicators might assist you in learning how to spot scammer phone numbers and avoiding falling into their trap.